houndhunger/django-restaurant-web-and-booking/README.md

 1. Ensure that you have configured your environment variables in the Heroku dashboard.
 2. Push your code to the Heroku remote repository: ```"git push"```
 3. Deploy the app on Heroku either by manually deploying through the Heroku dashboard or by enabling automatic deployment for the main branch.

-## TODO - Features
+## DONE - Features

 ### Existing Features
-- __User Features__
+- **User Features**
   - **Make Reservations**: Users can book tables for their desired time and date.
   - **View Reservations**: Users can view and manage their existing reservations.
   - **Update Reservations**: Users can update their reservation details if necessary.
   - **Cancel Reservations**: Users can cancel their reservations if plans change.

-- __TODO - Staff Features__
+  - **Receive Email Notifications**: Users will receive automatic email confirmations after making, editing, or canceling reservations.
+  - **Automate Preferences**: The system will automatically reserve suitable tables based on guest preferences and notify guests if their preferences cannot be fully met.

+- **Staff Features**
-  - **Manage Reservations**: View and manage all reservations made by users using admin interface.
+  - **Manage Reservations**: Staff can view and manage all reservations made by users through the admin interface.
-  - **View Table Availability**: Check table availability for any given time slot by users using admin interface.
+  - **View Table Availability**: Staff can check table availability for any given time slot via the admin interface.
-  - **Manage Tables**: Add, update, or remove tables and their details using admin interface.
+  - **Manage Tables**: Staff can add, update, or remove tables and their details using the admin interface.
+  - **Custom Reservation Times**: Apply custom reservation times based on party size and buffer/service time.

 ### Future Enhancements
-- __User Features__
+- **User Features**
-  - **Update User details**: User can update own details like Name, password and email address.
-  - **Avabiltiy**: On selecting reservation date and time, be informed about thorugh the day avability (avaialabe 0-49%, bussy 50-79%, almost full %80-%99, full 100%).
-  - **Advanced avabiltiy**: - A feature to display a calendar view of table availability, allowing users to easily see and book available slots for different dates and times.
+  - **Update Profile Information**: Users will have the ability to manage their personal information, including name, password, and email address, for better reservation details through a dedicated profile page.
-  - **Get Notfied**: - Receive notifications about upcoming reservations on the morning of the reservation day and a preferred time in advance.
+  - **Receive Email Notifications and Reminders**: Users will receive automatic email reminders a day before the booking and notifications about upcoming reservations on the morning of their reservation day at a preferred time.
-  - **Automate Preferences**: Automatically reserve suitable tables based on guest preferences.
-If preferences cannot be fully met, guests will be notified.
+  - **View Reservation Statistics**: Admins will generate reports to analyze trends such as peak hours and busy days, enabling data-driven decision-making.
+  - **Availability Indicators**: Users will see real-time availability (0-49% available, 50-79% busy, 80-99% almost full, and 100% full) when selecting reservation dates and times.
+  - **Calendar View of Availability**: Users will have a calendar view displaying available slots for different dates and times for easier booking.

+### Future Enhancements
-- __Staff Features__
+- **Staff Features**:
-  - **Manage Reservations**: View and manage all reservations made by users by non admin - user custom interface.
+  - **Manage Reservations - non-admin interfce**: View and manage all reservations made by users through a non-admin user custom interface.
-  - **View Table Availability**: Check table availability for any given time slot by users by non admin - user custom interface.
+  - **View Table Availability - non-admin interfce**: Check table availability for any given time slot through a non-admin user custom interface.
-  - **Manage Tables**: Add, update, or remove tables and their details by non admin - user custom interface.
+  - **Manage Tables - non-admin interfce**: Add, update, or remove tables and their details through a non-admin user custom interface.
+  - **Enhacced management of Reservations**: Staff will have enhanced tools to efficiently view, approve, and modify reservations made by users through an intuitive admin interface.
+  - **View Reservation Statistics**: Staff will be able to generate detailed reports on reservation patterns, helping to identify peak times and improve service efficiency.
+  - **Communication Tools**: Staff will have access to communication tools to directly notify users about their reservation status, changes, or special promotions.
   - **Restaurant Table Plan Layout**: Manage the restaurant's table reservations for efficient reservation handling and table assignments.
-  - **Custom reservation times**: Apply custom reservation times based on party size and bumper/servixwe time.

-## OK - Authentication
+## OK - Structure
-- **Custom Signup**: Users can sign up with email verification to ensure valid email addresses.
-- **Email-based Authentication**: Login is handled via email and password, removing the need for a username.
-- **Email Confirmation**: After signup, users must confirm their email by following a link sent to their inbox before accessing the site’s features.
-- **Login Redirects**: Upon successful login, users are redirected to the welcome page.
-- **Logout Redirects**: Users are redirected to the homepage upon logging out.
-- **Password Reset**: Users can reset their password via a link sent to their registered email address.
-- **Secure Authentication**: Django’s built-in authentication methods, along with password validators, ensure strong security.

-## Structure

 ### Interaction Design

-- __Navigation Bar__
+- **Navigation Bar**
   - The fully responsive navigation bar is present on all pages, providing links to Home, Menu.
 For signed in user navigation bar show lins to Make a Reservation, My Reservations, Contact, Profile and Sign out.
 For not signed in user navigation bar show lins to Sign in, Sign up and Make Reservation which leads to Sign in.
 Profile and Log out.
 It ensures easy navigation across devices and maintains a consistent user experience.

   ![Nav Bar](docs/images/navigation-bar-image.png)

-- __Reservation Management__
+- **Reservation Management**
   - Customers can make, view, update, and cancel reservations through a user-friendly interface.
 This feature helps users to manage their dining plans effectively and receive confirmation emails for their bookings.

   ![Reservation Management](docs/images/reservation-management-image.png)

-- __Admin Dashboard__
+- **Admin Dashboard**
   - The staff dashboard allows users to view and manage all reservations, including adding or updating table information.
 It provides an overview of current bookings and table availability to assist staff in daily operations.

   ![Admin Dashboard](docs/images/admin-dashboard-image.png)

-- __Custom Signup and Login__
+- **Custom Signup and Login**
   - Users can sign up with email verification to ensure valid accounts.
 The custom signup form is designed to collect essential user details and facilitate secure login and registration processes.

   ![Custom Signup](docs/images/custom-signup-image.png)

-- __Email Notifications__
+- **Email Notifications**
   - Automated email notifications are sent to users upon reservation creation, update, or cancellation.
 This feature ensures that users receive timely updates and confirmations about their reservations.

   ![Email Notifications](docs/images/email-notifications-image.png)

-- __Footer__
+- **Footer**
   - The footer includes links to social media profiles and contact information.
 It encourages users to stay connected and provides easy access to additional resources.
   - For development purposes, phone numbers and email addresses links use fake or reserved domains to prevent accidental emails or real interactions (e.g., info@example.com).